 Amazon s3 vs glacier

 Amazon S3 (Simple Storage Service) and Amazon Glacier are both storage services provided by Amazon Web Services (AWS), but they serve different purposes and have distinct characteristics.
-Let’s compare Amazon S3 and Amazon Glacier:
+Let’s compare AWS S3 and AWS Glacier:

 - Amazon S3: S3 is designed for general-purpose object storage, providing high durability and availability.
 It offers low-latency access and is excellent for frequently accessed data.